 Cancer incidence in Ireland

-This year in Ireland an estimated 43,361 people will be diagnosed with cancer.
+This year in Ireland an estimated 32,552 people will be diagnosed with an invasive cancer or related tumour.
 Incidence of cancer in Ireland is growing, but more people are surviving cancer than ever before.

 Every 3 minutes in Ireland someone gets a cancer diagnosis.
 Every hour someone dies from cancer.